 or suggestion for relief when the doctors can’t find anything wrong with them!

 One cause of palpitations may be the rising FSH (follicle stimulating hormone) that

-tries hard to stimulate ovulation.
-The estrogen
+as the body tries hard to stimulate ovulation.
+The

-the first 14 days of the cycle.
+through the first 14 days of the cycle.

 After ovulation, progesterone rises to help prepare the uterus for a potential pregnancy.